The Content Consistency Gap: How to Build Brand Trust Like a ’90s Sitcom

 Let’s be honest: we’ve all chased the dream of “going viral.”

-The perfect blog post, Instagram reel, or newsletter that explodes with traffic and solves everything.
-The idea is seductive and unrealistic.
+The perfect blog post, Instagram reel, or email newsletter that explodes with traffic and solves everything.
+The idea is seductive, but it's not realistic.

-In reality, brands often create content in bursts.
-They get quiet when things are busy, then scramble to post when metrics dip.
+In reality, many businesses create content in bursts.
+They publish, publish, publish!
+Business ramps up, things get busy, and they go quiet.
+Then they start scrambling to post when metrics dip.
 It’s a reactive approach that confuses audiences and drains creative energy.

 Inconsistency Is the Real Performance Killer

 I get it.
 We have all been guilty of letting content creation fall through the cracks.
-It’s not easy to consistently create and publish interesting content that’s relevant to your ideal customer or client.
+It’s not easy to consistently create and publish engaging content that’s relevant to your ideal customer or client.
 You are busy running your business.
-Who has time to write?
+Who has time to write

 Here’s where Inconsistency hurts you and your business: